maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ```
 cp System.map /boot/System.map-devel
 ```
-Please note that we are replacing the -devel files, the others are the original unmodified kernel so that if your kernel fails to boot for some reason, you will always have a clean version to boot QEMU.
+Please note that we are replacing the -"devel" files, the others are the original unmodified kernel so that if your kernel fails to boot for some reason, you will always have a clean version to boot QEMU using the linux (original) option on the boot menu of the QEMU virtual machine.

 <br>

 ## Step 4: Update the bootloader and then boot into your own kernel

 You need to update the bootloader when the kernel changes.
-To do this (do it every time you install a new kernel if you like) as root type.
+To do this (do it every time you install a new kernel) as root type.

 - run QEMU (same as Step 1)
 - choose linux (original)